dpmcmlxxvi/olexp/readme.md

 npm test
 ```

-Then bundled library and stylesheet are at `dist/olexp.min.js` and
+The bundled library and stylesheet are at `dist/olexp.min.js` and
 `dist/olexp.min.css`.

 ## LICENSE